 “Luci,” Chartreuse gasped, reaching out to take her by the shoulder.

 “No,” Luci protested, shrugging off Chartreuse.
 “It’s not us, it’s HIM, it’s his secrets that have doomed Julie and Frank and the rest of them.”
 She took a step closer to the couch.
 “So, you want to talk war?
 Fine, here’s your war.
 You will tell us about Carrie’s fate in your timeline, or suffer the consequences.”

 The man met Luci’s gaze, sizing her up.
 “You have more willpower than I thought,” he said at last.
 “But no. I’ve told you too much already.”

 “Don’t test me,” Luci cautioned, waving the blade around – to try and disguise how much her hand was starting to shake.

 He smirked.
 “Please.
 You talk big, but you won’t use that.
 Put it away before you hurt yourself.”

-Luci stared at him for another few seconds, realizing with growing frustration that he wasn’t going to back down.
+Luci stared at him for another few seconds, realizing with growing frustration that he wasn’t going to stop treating this like a bluff on her part.
 ‘Hurt him!’ a part of her cried out.
 ‘He’s hurting you, so you can hurt him back!’
 Except… there was a big difference between cutting someone down with words, and doing it with a blade.